localgovdrupal/localgov_publications_importer/README.md

 Don't install this in your production site yet.

 You can fund the development of this feature via the [LocalGov Drupal Community Fund](https://localgovdrupal.org/products/community-fund/pdf-import-discovery).

+Plugin structure:

+We work on an Import.
+This has an ImportInterface.

+Operations are what happens to an Import.
+These can be one of three types:
+  Extract: Plugin/LocalGovImporter/Extract
+  Transform: Plugin/LocalGovImporter/Transform
+  Save: Plugin/LocalGovImporter/Save